An easy way to collect SEO data and analyze semantics every day with Plerdy SEO-checker.

 If you run/manage an online store/app, you can’t just depend on the analytical reports provided by the shopping cart.

 Having set up no e-Commerce tracking in Google Analytics means that the e-Commerce store owners don’t take their online business seriously.
-I believe everyone has heard the “e-Commerce tracking” word combination but not everyone knows exactly what it is and how it is profitable for a business.
-In short, it is the feature, provided by Google Analytics, that allows administrators to track transactions in an online store.
+I believe everyone has heard the “e-Commerce tracking” word combination, but not everyone knows exactly what it is and how it is profitable for a business.
+In short, it is the feature provided by Google Analytics that allows administrators to track transactions in an online store.
 Due to this feature, you can set the right SEO strategy to increase ROI.
-It generates tracking information, such as where the buyer orders the product, how much time buyers spend on purchases, and so on.
+In addition, it generates tracking information, such as where the buyer orders the product, how much time buyers spend on purchases, and so on.

 Any e-Commerce business needs users to come back and buy new products in their store.
 E-Commerce tracking helps with remarketing strategies for target audiences and increasing conversions since this feature provides data about repeat customers and their transactions.

 Google Cache is usually referred to as copies of the web pages cached by Google.
-Google scans the Internet and takes a snapshot of each page as a backup in case the current page is unavailable.
+Google scans the Internet and snaps each page as a backup if the current page is unavailable.
 These pages then become part of the Google cache.
 These cached Google pages can be extremely useful.
 If the website is temporarily unavailable, you can always access these pages by visiting the cached version of Google.

 To create such a secure connection, an SSL certificate (also called a “digital certificate”) is installed on the Web server.
 The certificate performs two functions:

 - it verifies the identity of the website (ensuring visitors that they are not on a bogus website)

 14. Ensure a clear call to action (CTA)

 Google is sometimes believed to attach great importance to completing goals.
 “Reaching a goal” is the action that a user on your page must perform.
 But, of course, this will largely depend on the purpose of the target SEO key phrase.